Programme & Activities

 The main focus at Dance Camp are the Dances of Universal Peace, as experienced around the world.
 You can also enjoy early morning Sufi practices, kirtan, a fun program for the children, and many participant-led workshops and activities including sing-alongs, drumming, free dancing, story telling, nurturing, yoga - or just take time out to be in bliss within heart-centred community.

-Blissmillah Café - open in the afternoons, it's a time to relax and socialise in the cosy atmosphere, to enjoy a meaningful conversation with your friends, and indulge in wonderful home-made goodies, Coffee and Chai.
+Open every day in the afternoon, it’s a time to relax and socialise in the cosy atmosphere, to enjoy a meaningful conversation with your friends, and indulge in wonderful home-made goodies, Coffee and Chai.
+All proceeds go to our Scholarship Fund to support beloveds who would otherwise be unable to afford to join us.

 There is also a “brick-a-brack” table, featuring donated quality items from participants… the purchase of these items contributes to the Scholarship Fund, which enables folks who are financially stretched to come to Camp who might not otherwise be able to.
 We encourage you to come to camp with items to contribute, and lots of cash to spend!